 Good Reason After Bad

-Now, of course, it is great to see one of the worlds wealthiest project managers be involved in trying to remove the inequities stemming purely from where in this world a person is born.
+Now, of course, it is great to see one of the world’s wealthiest project managers be involved in trying to remove the inequities stemming purely from where in this world a person is born.

 Bill’s business acumen is well-suited to eliminate some of the excessive money-laundering in the business of doing good.
-And of course, one should feel inspired by the Bill and Melinda Gates Foundation trying to save seven million people per year from causes we in the western world have learned how to tackle.
+And, of course, one should feel inspired by the Bill and Melinda Gates Foundation trying to save seven million people per year from causes we in the western world have learned how to tackle.

 Hence, only our best and highest normalization of the cause of human excellence can ensure we construe the most effective and renewable investment strategy for underserved communities and thereby supports all of humanity in the most sustainable way possible.

 The example Feynman gave is how, even though time is relative and thus in certain ways can be deemed reversible, dropping a mug on the floor shattering in a thousand pieces will not revert to the cup in your hand from which it came.
 Nor does finding the fragments on the floor lead to the reason why or how it fell.
-Put differently; correlation does not yield causation, in mathematical terms recognized as the asymmetry between cause and consequence.
+Put differently, correlation does not yield causation, in mathematical terms recognized as the asymmetry between cause and consequence.

 Innovation In Humanity

-There is a reason, a cause, of why we humans, as arguably the smartest major species on earth, are poised to live the shortest, and bound to take some prisoners with us.
+There is a reason, a cause, why we humans, as arguably the smartest major species on earth, are poised to live the shortest and bound to take some prisoners with us.
 We are currently drowning in misplaced positivity, the kind of positivity that ignores reality.
 As if life is a mere Hollywood movie, a grand suspension of disbelief.

 Fact is, we are the only animal species on earth that dictates how the merit of other members (of the same species) not within our vicinity should be assigned.
 We do so with manmade “systems,” concoctions really, fundamentally incompatible with nature’s rule and, as the theory (of the system) that determines what can be discovered, responsible for the opposite of human excellence.
 A predicament I lay out in great detail in my narrated presentation of The State of Humanity, and I follow up with the invention of a new operating system for humanity.

-In the end, as we learned from Feynman, we must only be in awe of our improving understanding and compliance with nature – for humanity to live as long as possible – and we must remain undyingly skeptic about the merit we assign to ourselves.
+In the end, as we learned from Feynman, we must only be in awe of our improving understanding and compliance with nature – for humanity to live as long as possible – and we must remain undyingly skeptical about the merit we assign to ourselves.